bygreencn/pavement-crack-detection/README.md

 # Training and Test
 The training and test steps are same with HED, please read the instruction in https://github.com/s9xie/hed.

-If you encounter any issue when using our code or model, please let me know.
+If you encounter any issue when using our code or model, feel free to contact me fyang@temple.edu.

 # Note: please cite the corresponding papers when using these datasets.